miltonkowalewski/nvim_config/README.md

 # Notice

-Do not copy, read, understand and if you find it pertinent, make or modify your configuration based on this.
+Please do not copy my configuration verbatim.
+Instead, read and understand it, and then modify your own configuration based on mine if you find it interesting or useful.